microsoft/VoTT/README.md

 ## Reviewing and Improving a Object Detection Model

  1. Train model with [Object Detection using FastRCNN](https://github.com/Microsoft/CNTK/wiki/Object-Detection-using-Fast-R-CNN#train-on-your-own-data)<br> *Note: the data is already in CNTK format, so you do not have to run `C1_DrawBboxesOnImages.py` or `C2_AssignLabelsToBboxes.py`*
- 2. Load a new video that the model has not been trained on
+ 2. Load a new asset that the model has not been trained on
  3. Configure a new or load a previous tagging job
- 4. Apply model to new video using Ctrl/Cmd + R
+ 4. Apply model to new asset using Ctrl/Cmd + R
  5. Specify a model path and temporary output directory<br>
     ![](media/6_Review.jpg)
  6. When the model finishes processing, validate tags, re-export and retrain it
- 7. Repeat step 1 on new videos until the model performance is satisfactory
+ 7. Repeat step 1 on new assets until the model performance is satisfactory

 ## Supporting additonal object detection Export and Review formats.